Dinko Horkaš

-Dinko Horkaš (/bs/; born 10 March 1999) is a Croatian professional footballer who plays as a goalkeeper for Segunda Division club Las Palmas.
+Dinko Horkaš (/bs/; born 10 March 1999) is a Croatian professional footballer who plays as a goalkeeper for Emirati club Al Wasl.

 Horkaš started his professional career at Dinamo Zagreb, playing in its reserve team, before being loaned to Zrinjski Mostar in 2020, to Varaždin later that year and to Posušje in 2022.
 Later that year, he joined Lokomotiv Plovdiv.
 Two years later, he moved to Las Palmas.

 Club career

 Early career

 Horkaš started playing football at his hometown club Segesta, before joining Dinamo Zagreb's youth academy in 2011.
 He made his professional debut against Imotski on 11 December 2016 at the age of 17.

 In January 2020, he was loaned to Bosnian team Zrinjski Mostar until the end of season.
 In June, his loan was extended for additional six months.

 In October, he was sent on a season-long loan to Varaždin.

 In January 2022, Horkaš was loaned to Posušje for the remainder of campaign.

 In July, he moved to Bulgarian side Lokomotiv Plovdiv.